dvirarad/movie-search/README.md

 # Movie Search

 A simple web application that allows users to search for movies and view their details.
+This application is final version of this [blog tuturial](https://medium.com/@dvirarad/creating-a-movie-search-application-with-python-react-and-elasticsearch-14e0450b8bd)

 ## Installation